 Before we provide services or financing to you, we undertake checks for the purposes of preventing fraud and money laundering, and to verify your identity.
 These checks require us to process personal data about you.

-The personal data you have provided, we have collected from you, or we have received from third parties will be used to prevent fraud and money laundering, and the verify your identity.
+The personal data you have provided, we have collected from you, or we have received from third parties will be used to prevent fraud and money laundering, and to verify your identity.

 We and fraud prevention agencies may also enable law enforcement agencies to access and use your personal data to detect, investigate and prevent crimes.

-Fraud agencies may allow the transfer of your personal data outside of the UK.
-This may be to a country where the UK Government has decided that your data will be protected to UK standards, but if the transfer if to another country, the fraud prevention agencies will ensure your data continues to be protected by ensuring appropriate safeguards are in place.
+Fraud prevention agencies may allow the transfer of your personal data outside of the UK.
+This may be to a country where the UK Government has decided that your data will be protected to UK standards, but if they transfer your personal information to another country, the fraud prevention agencies will ensure your data continues to be protected by ensuring appropriate safeguards are in place.

 Experian Affordability Passport Privacy Notice

-Whenever we process personal data about you outside the UK, or use third party suppliers outside the UK to process personal data about you, we will ensure that your personal data is kept securely, is only used for the purposes set out in this Privacy Notice and is afforded equivalent protection as it would be if it were being processed in the UK.
-We do this through various mechanisms, for example making sure that the relevant approved standard contractual clauses are in place with the supplier; ensuring that we are transferring to countries that are considered to have adequate protection for personal data, for example, countries within the EEA and ensuring that there are contractual obligations in place.
+Whenever we process personal data about you outside the UK and EEA, or use third party suppliers outside the UK and EEA to process personal data about you, we will ensure that your personal data is kept securely, is only used for the purposes set out in this Privacy Notice and is afforded equivalent protection as it would be if it were being processed in the UK and EEA.
+We do this through various mechanisms, for example making sure that the relevant approved standard contractual clauses are in place with the supplier; ensuring that we are transferring to countries that are considered to have adequate protection for personal data, and ensuring that there are contractual obligations in place.

-Some of our monitoring may be to comply with regulatory rules, self-regulatory practices or procedures relevant to our business, to prevent or detect crime, in the interests of protecting the security of our communications systems and procedures, to have a record of what we have discussed with you and actions agreed with you, to protect you and to provide security for you (such as in relation to fraud risks on your account) and for quality control and staff training purposes.
+Some of our monitoring may be to comply with regulatory rules, self-regulatory practices, or procedures relevant to our business, or where it is necessary for our legitimate interests.
+For example we use monitoring to prevent or detect crime, to protect the security of our communications systems and procedures, to have a record of what we have discussed with you and actions agreed with you, to protect you and to provide security for you (such as in relation to fraud risks on your account) and for quality control and staff training purposes.

 As part of processing of your personal data, decisions may be made by automated means.

-This means we may automatically decide that you pose a fraud or money laundering risk if our processing reveals your behaviour to be consistent with money laundering or known fraudulent conduct; or is inconsistent with your previous submissions; or you appear to have deliberately hidden your true identity.
+We may automatically decide that you pose a fraud or money laundering risk if our processing reveals your behaviour to be consistent with money laundering or known fraudulent conduct; is inconsistent with your previous behaviour; or you appear to have deliberately hidden your true identity.

-We use automated identity verification to validity your identity through the use of specialist facial recognition software which compares submitted photographs to identification documentation.
+We use automated identity verification to validate your identity using specialist facial recognition software which compares submitted photographs to identification documentation.
 We carry out this automated decision process to comply with our regulatory requirements to detect and prevent crime and processing in this manner is necessary to enable us to verify your identity, to protect you against identity theft and fraud.

 Our credit decisions are based on automated processing including profiling of customers.
 This is necessary in order to ensure greater consistency and fairness in the decision-making process, reduce the risk of customers failing to meet payments and also enable the delivery of decisions within a shorter timeframe.
-The automated decision-making is based on information provided by customers on product application forms, information about previous account conduct, including any payment arrears, as well as public records information such as information from credit bureaus and Fraud Prevention Agencies.
-The credit scoring methods used are regularly tested and updated to ensure they remain fair, effective and unbiased.
+The automated decision-making is based on information you provide during your application, information from Credit Reference Agencies and Fraud Prevention Agencies.
+The credit scoring methods used are regularly tested and updated to ensure they remain fair, effective, and unbiased.
 As part of our credit decisioning process we may also use information provided by our open banking partner to perform affordability and anti-fraud assessments.

 We keep most of your data for as long as you are a customer of Ikano, and for 6 years after that to comply with law if we face legal challenge.
-In some cases, for example, anti-money laundering or fraud to may keep data longer if we need too and it is in our legitimate interests to do so or we are legally required to.
+In some cases, for example, anti-money laundering or fraud we may keep data longer if we need to, and it is in our legitimate interests to do so, or we are legally required to.

-You have the right to complain to the Information Commissioner’s Office which enforces data protection laws: https://ico.org.uk
+You have the right to complain to the Information Commissioner’s Office which enforces data protection laws: ico.org.uk

 If you wish to exercise any of these rights against the Credit Reference Agencies or the Fraud Prevention Agencies who are data controllers in their own right, you should contact them directly.